San Francisco Relocation Guide — Cost of Living & Visa (2026)

 Data: Numbeo · UNODC · EIU · EF EPI · Ookla · How is this calculated?

-Is san francisco a good place to live?
-It depends on what you're optimizing for.
-San Francisco has real strengths, but the honest answer requires looking at the data.
+San Francisco has real strengths, but also trade-offs: high rent relative to most relocation destinations.
 Here's what the numbers say about settling in San Francisco, United States.

-• Language: English proficiency: very high — English is the default language — you're already fluent in the local tongue.
+- ›Language: English proficiency: very high — English is the primary language — no language barrier.

 Life in San Francisco